clj-commons/pretty/README.md

 ----

-pretty is released under the terms of the Apache Software License 2.0.
+io.aviso/pretty is released under the terms of the Apache Software License 2.0.

-A bogus change